Computer outage grounds Delta flights in U.S.

 The airline's website and mobile apps also went down, adding to customers' frustrations.

-The FAA said in its advisories that international flights weren't affected by the ground stop.
-But some people said on Twitter that Delta flights to foreign destinations were disrupted.
+"I want to apologize to all of our customers who have been impacted by this frustrating situation," Delta CEO Ed Bastian said in a statement.
+He didn't specify what had caused the computer problems just months after the airline's previous system failure.

-"Despite claim that international flights are not impacted, my @delta flight to England is indeed still impacted," tweeted @accountingninja.
+The FAA said in its advisories that Delta's international flights weren't affected by the ground stop.
+But some people said on Twitter that flights to foreign destinations were disrupted.

 Related: Delta: 5-hour computer outage cost us $150 million